xsub/accepted/README.md

 [ rejected +yes -no $answer ] || echo "<<-- yes is an accepting answer, rejected expects user to negate, so here exit is FAILURE"
 ```

-### Notes
+### Further notes on rejected
-So (1) rejected in standard mode returns success when user provides a one of negative answers.
+`rejected` in standard mode returns success when user provides a one of negative answers.

-So (2) rejected can be treated as "! accepted", which can not be used in in this form as [ ! accepted ] is operator error in Bash.
+`rejected` can be treated as `! accepted`, which can not be used in in this form as `[ ! accepted ]` ends up with operator error in Bash.

 ---
 ### (c) 2018 Pawel.Suchanecki@gmail.com (xsub)